aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

          You can change the resource names by editing the enviornment variables set in the `deploy.sh` file.

-      It will take approximately *20 minutes* to deploy the entire stack.
+      It will take approximately *10 minutes* to deploy the entire stack.

+      Note: If you wanted to deploy this CDK stack to more than one region in a single AWS account, you need to change the resource names to have the region post-fixed so that the stack execution won't throw the `resource exists` error.

    ### Deployment Validation